shinkabb/mybb-weather-redux/README.md

 -   Pin important news to the top of the feed
 -   Delete news
 -   Add prefixes that news can be tagged with
+-   Moderation to approve or deny pending news.

 ### Permissions